 Firstly, the people are said to make their own MPs representative by voting.
 This vote is meant to reduce a person's wishes on everything - from agriculture, through foreign policy to education - to a single 'Yes' or 'No'.
-But this is so meaningless as to prevent people from communicating their wishes on specific issues to their 'representatives'.
+But this is so meaningless as to prevent people from communicating their wishes on specific issues to their representatives'.
 Moreover, except at the actual second when the voter is making an X, no decision-making is exercised at all, so that in the long years between these seconds people can't make known their wishes on a daily basis.
-Who then is making the data to the basis.
 Who then is making the daily decisions which the 'representatives' represent?

 Secondly, the will of even a single individual can't in reality be transferred to another, since the second person has his or her own interests, both as an individual and as a member of a party.
-Thus one person cannot be relied on, merely on trust, to represent another.
+Thus one person cannot be relied on, merely on trust, to represent another